Information and entry requirements for students from Indonesia

 We provide facilities for prayer and other faith activities across all campuses and Nottingham offers Mosques, churches and places of worship for all faiths.

-If you have an offer to study with us in January 2020 you can apply for one of our scholarships.
+If you have an offer to study with us in January or September 2020 you can apply for one of our scholarships.

 Postgraduate students can apply for £4,000 towards their studies.